 Site J Perchuć Cone has been designated as a Prohibited Zone to protect the vulnerable vegetation and soil structures at this location.
-Access to Site J Perchuć Cone is strictly prohibited.
+Access to Site J Perchuć Cone is strictly prohibited until such time that it is agreed, during a Management Plan review, that access should be allowed.